A survival guide for you and your fellow passengers in business class

 If you do have a long international flight schedule ahead of you with kids, I strongly recommend joining the likes of Priority Pass for lounge access.
 Yes, they cost, but worth their weight in gold and your youngsters get in for free.

 Not just for businessmen and women (I’m sure, again, much to their disgust), airport lounges have been our saviour, particularly when travelling with a baby.
 You can find a quiet, cosy place to feed and the staff will happily wash and fill bottles for you which can take the hassle out of worrying about liquids and security checks.
 You can safely charge your electric devices and usually, a feed and a drink are included.

 Other ways of doing Business Class

 Love the idea of business class but feel the benefits are wasted on the kids?
 Have you considered sending your children back to economy as unaccompanied minors while you sit upfront?
 Take a moment to contemplate – I’m sure if you’re still at the infant stage your agog at the idea just now, but bare it in mind as a strategy.

 I know many parents who have done this and the parents arrived refreshed while the children had an experience of independence.
 Amongst the expat community who are frequent flyers, this is not as unusual as you might think.
 There are some additional costs as the kids will need to be booked on adult tickets in economy, and naturally, age restrictions apply (usually 5 years old+).
-Check out more on unaccompanied minors here.
+Check out more on unaccompanied minors here, and don’t forget flying to the US you also need to arrange an ESTA for Children.

 Still gotta fly Economy?
 Not to worry.
 We have a huge range of travel advice specifically aimed at the average family-flyer based back in coach.
 Check out our complete guide to flying with kids.